Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Inventory → Configuration → Settings

 • Enable Storage Locations.
-This option is required before any sub locations can be created.
-Without it, only the default WH/Stock location is available.
+Required before any sub locations can be created.

 • Enable Multi Step Routes.
-This automatically activates Storage Locations if not already enabled.
-It is required before any custom routes can be configured.
+Activates Storage Locations automatically.
+Required before custom routes can be configured.

 • Enable Lots and Serial Numbers if your business tracks items by batch or serial.
-This setting cannot be added to existing stock moves after the fact.
+Cannot be added to existing stock moves after the fact.

-• Enable Storage Categories if you need to restrict what product types go to which location.
-Examples include cold storage, hazardous goods, or high value segregation.
+• Enable Storage Categories if you need to restrict product types by location, for example cold storage or hazardous goods.

 • Save settings before proceeding.
 Odoo does not apply changes until saved.